HighDimensionalEconLab/DifferentiableStateSpaceModels.jl/README.md

 where $y$ are the control variables, $x$ are the states, and $p$ is a vector of deep parameters of interest.
 Expectations are taken over forward-looking variables and an underlying random process $\epsilon'$.

-In addition, we consider an observation equation - which might be noisy for
+In addition, we consider an observation equation - which might be noisy, for
 $$
 z = Q \cdot \begin{bmatrix}y &x\end{bmatrix}^{\top} + \nu
 $$
 where $\nu$ may or may not be normally distributed but $\mathbb{E}(\nu) = 0$ and $\mathbb{V}(\nu) = \Omega(p) \Omega(p)^{\top}$.

 Assume that there is a non-stochastic steady state of this problem as $y_{ss}, x_{ss}$.